gvwilson/sensibleadventures/nardica.md

 "She's boiling!" a crewman shouted from the crow's nest.
 "Two points to starboard!"

-Madi's mother sealed the last flap on the ecosuit.
+Iffy's mother sealed the last flap on the ecosuit.
 This time her father didn't try to stop her when she hugged her daughter.
-"I love you so much," she said in Madi's ear.
+"I love you so much," she said in Iffy's ear.

-"I love you too," Madi replied automatically.
+"I love you too," Iffy replied automatically.
 The bulky suit made it difficult for her to bend her arms, but she tried anyway.
 Her father knelt down and put his arms around them both.
 He smelled like engine oil and the soap he always used when he shaved.
-That was Madi remembered most clearly later, when she had trouble remembering what his face had looked like.
+That was Iffy remembered most clearly later, when she had trouble remembering what his face had looked like.

 The ship heeled hard as the captain tried to steer them away from the seething mass of bubbles ahead.
 "She's going to blow!" the crewman shouted.
-The ship's horn blared one last time, and then all Madi could hear was a rushing sound that seemed to come from all around them.
+The ship's horn blared one last time, and then all Iffy could hear was a rushing sound that seemed to come from all around them.
 Sobbing,
 her mother closed the faceplate on the ecosuit.

 Without warning,
 the ship staggered and dropped two meters.
-Madi screamed as she fell back to the deck.
+Iffy screamed as she fell back to the deck.
 Her parents landed beside her.
 A great frothing wash of sea water crashed down on top of them.
 She screamed again as it dragged her mother and father